New co-working space in downtown Albany offers childcare and more

 - Constant monitoring of our policies, procedures and offerings to best protect our Broadway Portal community

-Brayton said, as a mom, previous daycare owner, and teacher, she knows what it feels like to be juggling everything.
+Brayton says as a mom, previous daycare owner, and teacher, she knows what it feels like to be juggling everything.

 “I needed a space that was sort of a one stop shop for yoga, wellness, child care, and child classes to get real work done.
-This community has lifted me up,” she said.
+This community has lifted me up,” said she.

 “If you need to telework, have meetings, or need some privacy, you should reserve the second floor.
 You can also reserve a larger desk that’s really yours,” said Brayton.

-“I love being able to work with kids; that’s what I do.
-I am happy to be able to help my fellow teachers and my fellow parents.
+“I love being able to work with kids, thats what I do.
+I am happy to be able to help my fellow teachers, and my fellow parents.
 I just feels like its a win, win for everyone.
-It makes my heart happy,” she said.
+It makes my heart happy,” said she.

-The Broadway Portal is opening its doors on October 22, and they will kick-off in-person preschool classes on October 23.
+The Broadway Portal is opening their doors on Thursday October 22 and they will kick off in person preschool classes on Friday October 23.

 They offer a variety of memberships on their website.